froggomad/Dead-Man-s-Hand/README.md

 pokerGame.playHands()
 ```

-playHands uses the ranker to compare the player's hands and returns the resulting Winning Hand Type (ex: pair) the highest rank (ex: ace) and the Winning Player
+`playHands` should use the ranker to compare the player's hands and return the resulting Winning Hand Type (ex: pair) the highest rank (ex: ace) and the Winning Player

 # Have Fun!!